Updated 7 October 2021

 Rising to the aforementioned challenges, IATA is calling for systematic COVID-19 testing of all international travellers, along with establishing the required information infrastructure.
 By so doing, the travel pass will directly address these issues and provide benefits for all parties involved in the travel process.

-For travellers, the Travel Pass will enable them to procure accurate information on travel, testing (and eventually vaccine) requirements for their journey along with a number of other advantages:
+The Travel Pass will enable them to procure accurate information on travel, testing and vaccine requirements for their journey along with a number of other advantages:

 - Enables passengers to find testing centers and labs at their departure location which meet the standards for testing/vaccination requirements of their destination